Lukas-Ldc/ku-sec/README.md

 ### Bash script to harden your security with an everyday use.

-### Made for my Kubuntu but can be used on every Ubuntu and Debian too I guess.
+### Made for my Kubuntu 20.04 but can be used on every Ubuntu and Debian too I guess.

 ku_sec.sh : the script to execute

-autoapt.conf : the file used to update packages automatically

 disable.conf : the list of services to disable, customize it as you wish

 remove.conf : the list of packages to remove, customize it as you wish

+setuid.conf : the list of files for which the setuid will be removed, you can customize it

+autoapt.conf : the file used to update packages automatically

 fstab.conf : this file will be added to /etc/fstab.conf